How to Install and Compile wgrib2 on Mac OS – Apple Silicon M1-M3 – Clean Install Version

 3. Download and install Apple Developer Tools

-4. Download HomeBrew package installer needed to install required library “dependencies”.
-Create Homebrew recommended links.
+4. Download Homebrew package installer needed to install required library “dependencies”.
+Create Homebrew recommended links and $PATH changes.

 6. Edit the compilation script called ‘makefile

-7. Move a copy of your grib2 folder to the directory: /opt/homebrew/
+7. Copy and paste a copy of your modified grib2 folder to the directory: /opt/homebrew/

 8. Run the ‘makefile‘ compilation script using a Terminal command to compile wgrib2 into an executable.